 I have examined how objectivity and universality concepts are relatively associated with moral attitudes and similar non-moral attitudes by using individually tailored Implicit Association Tests (IAT) and sequential priming paradigms.
 This work spanned my master's thesis and dissertation.
 In the near future I will be working on a cross-disciplinary study that examines moral decision making differences in bilingual individuals based on the language dominance.

-Within stereotypes, I have explored two areas of research.
-First, I conducted a meta-analysis that examined the reliability, limitations, and theoretical contributions of a common method of stereotype priming.
+Within stereotypes, I have conducted a meta-analysis that examined the reliability, limitations, and theoretical contributions of a common method of stereotype priming.
+In the future I am interested in combing stereotype research and morality research to examining the stereotypes about certain moral beliefs and the people who hold them.